-Perfect for a delicious lunch or dinner, this Low FODMAP Air Fryer Buffalo Chicken Salad features crispy chicken tenders dipped in a homemade, buffalo-style hot sauce, placed on a crisp salad and topped with a cool and creamy low FODMAP homemade ranch dressing.
+Perfect for a delicious lunch or dinner, this Low FODMAP* Air Fryer Buffalo Chicken Salad features crispy chicken tenders dipped in a homemade, buffalo-style hot sauce, placed on a crisp salad and topped with a cool and creamy low FODMAP homemade ranch dressing.
 Low FODMAP (at 1 serving), Paleo and Whole30 compliant.
-Please note: since its original posting, some of the ingredients in this recipe have been retested for FODMAPs by Monash University.
+Spicy food warning: this recipe contains spicy ingredients, which may cause adverse symptoms in some people with IBS. *Please note: since its original posting, some of the ingredients in this recipe have been retested for FODMAPs by Monash University.
 See notes below for further details.

 - 1/2 cup blanched almond flour